-The Borough, a small fishing village on the East Coast.
+The Borough, a small fishing village on the East Coast of England.

 A boy apprenticed to the fisherman Peter Grimes has died at sea.
 An inquest is being held to determine the cause of death.
 After hearing Grimes’s testimony, the coroner, Mr Swallow, finds that the boy died in ‘accidental circumstances’.
 He warns Grimes not to get another apprentice.
 Grimes demands a full trial and the right to employ another boy.
 His pleas are ignored and the court is cleared.
 Ellen Orford, the local schoolteacher, assures Peter that with her help the future will be better.